-- For loans receivable prevailing benchmark market rates have been used to provide the Fair Value; - No early repayment or impairment is recognised; - Where an instrument, including trade and other receivables, has a maturity of less than 12 months the Fair Value is taken to be the principal outstanding or the billed amount.
+- For PWLB and non-PWLB loans payable, premature repayment rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures (a Level 2 valuation using discounted cash flows); - For material loans receivable prevailing benchmark market rates have been used to provide the Fair Value; - No early repayment or impairment is recognised; - Where an instrument, including trade and other receivables, has a maturity of less than 12 months the Fair Value is taken to be the principal outstanding or the billed amount.

 As the fair value of loans payable is based on PWLB premature repayment rates it includes a penalty charge for early redemption in addition to charging a premium for the additional interest that would be paid.
-The fair value of borrowing liabilities is less than the carrying amount which shows a notional future loss (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders below current market rates.
+The fair value of borrowing liabilities is less than the carrying amount which shows a notional future loss (based on economic conditions at 31 March 2025) arising from a commitment to pay interest to lenders below current market rates.

 A supplementary measure of the additional interest that the Council will pay as a result of its borrowing commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
-If a value is calculated on this basis, the carrying amount of £105.4m would be valued at £101.2m due to the high prevailing interest rates.
-The fair value of borrowing liabilities is less than the carrying amount which shows a notional future gain (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders above current market rates.
+If a value is calculated on this basis, the carrying amount of £106.2m would be valued at £79.5m due to the high prevailing interest rates.
+The fair value of borrowing liabilities is less than the carrying amount which shows a notional future gain (based on economic conditions at 31 March 2025) arising from a commitment to pay interest to lenders above current market rates.